-The light and topography of Sussex have drawn artists to the area since the start of the eighteenth century.
-Turner made his first sketch at Petworth in 1809, while Constable, spurred to the coast by efforts to relieve his wife’s tuberculosis in the 1820s, found the sea, towns and landscapes a source of rich inspiration – although Brighton he called ‘Piccadilly by the sea’.
+The light and topography of Sussex have drawn artists since the start of the eighteenth century.
+Turner made his first sketch at Petworth in 1809, while Constable, spurred to the coast by efforts to relieve his wife’s tuberculosis in the 1820s, found the sea, towns and landscapes a source of inspiration – although Brighton he called ‘Piccadilly by the sea’.

-Shared artistic and intellectual interests, coupled with turbulent events in Europe, propelled many Continental and transatlantic personalities to join them; Picasso, for example, was one of many art-world greats who paid visits to Farley Farm.
-The exuberant legacy – both collaboratively and individually – of this creative vortex is celebrated in a number of first-class collections viewed on this tour, as well as in the unique homes, gardens, churches and public institutions created and enhanced by these artists.
+Shared artistic and intellectual interests, coupled with turbulent events in Europe, propelled many Continental and transatlantic personalities to join them.
+Picasso, for example, was one of many art-world greats who paid visits to Farley Farm.
+The legacy of this creative vortex is celebrated in a number of first-class collections viewed on this tour, as well as in the homes, gardens, churches and institutions created and enhanced by these artists.

 East Sussex.
-Farleys House & Gallery is the former home of Surrealist artist and activist Roland Penrose and photographer Lee Miller, with works of art by them and their famous friends adorning the walls.
+Farleys House & Gallery is the former home of Surrealist artist and activist Roland Penrose and photographer Lee Miller, with works by them and their famous friends adorning the walls.
 In Bexhill-on-Sea, the once controversial, now iconic De La Warr Pavilion was designed in the mid-1930s by émigré architects Serge Chermayeff and Erich Mendelsohn.
-The Jerwood Gallery in Hastings opened in 2012 to house the fast-growing and important Jerwood Collection of Modern British Art.
+Hastings Contemporary opened in 2012 to house the fast-growing Jerwood Collection of Modern British Art.

 East Sussex, Tudeley.
-Designed by prize-winning architect Rick Mather, the Towner Gallery in Eastbourne opened in 2009.
+The striking refurbishment of Towner Gallery in Eastbourne by Rick Mather opened in 2009.
 Highlights of its permanent collection include work by Eric Ravilious, Christopher Wood, Alfred Wallis and Edward Burra.
 All Saints in the village of Tudeley is the only church in the world to have all its windows designed by Marc Chagall – nothing short of a revelation.
 The tour ends at Tonbridge Railway Station by 4.00pm.

 Price, per person

-Included: hotel accommodation; breakfasts and three dinners with wine, water and coffee; transport by private coach; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Hotel accommodation; breakfasts, three dinners and one lunch with wine, water and coffee; transport by private coach; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Harbour Hotel, Chichester.
-A smart, boutique hotel in the centre of town.
+Harbour Hotel, Chichester: a smart, boutique hotel in the centre of town.
 This 4-star hotel is within walking distance of the Cathedral and Pallant Gallery.
-Pelham House Hotel, Lewes.
-Housed in an old court house, now a characterful 4-star hotel on the high street with delightful gardens.
+Horsted Place Uckfield: a 4-star, traditional hotel in the countryside.
+Rooms vary in size.
 Single rooms are doubles for sole use throughout.